algorandfoundation/xGov/Proposals/xgov-118.md

 ## Benefits for the community
   pressdot will bring new users to the Algorand ecosystem.
 This application of blockchain technology, micropayment monetization, is vastly underdeveloped. pressdot is looking to be the first company to break through and become a friendly platform for crypto non-natives.
 This is possible because the "crypto" aspect of pressdot is less pronounced.
 The only use of Algorand on pressdot is the transactions.
 There are some new rules for this new system of monetization, but otherwise pressdot is familiar to everyone.
-You upload content, interact with it, and now, you earn money by engaging with it.
+You upload content, interact with it, and now, you earn money for engaging with it.

 ## Additional information